Box of Ideal Gas in Free Fall: Thermodynamics of box of ideal gas

 \section{Thermodynamics of box of ideal gas}

-Consider a box of gas, whose center is falling freely in a curved spacetime with $4$-velocity $\bm u_{\mathrm{\textsc{box}}}$.
-The spacetime in a local neighbourhood of this trajectory can be constructed using Fermi normal coordinates, in which the metric takes the form \cite{misner-fnc}
+Consider a box of gas, whose center is following a timelike trajectory with $4$-velocity $\bm \ub$.
+The spacetime in a local neighbourhood of this trajectory can be constructed using Fermi normal coordinates (FNC), in which the metric takes the form \cite{misner-fnc}